behroozkhorashadi/remember-commands/README.md

 This command should be run periodically and will scrap only the commands that haven't been seen yet.
 I have set it up as a cron job that just runs on my machine every couple days.

+On mac this is super simple.
+You can use the crontab command.
+See [this tutorial](http://www.techradar.com/how-to/computing/apple/terminal-101-creating-cron-jobs-1305651) for more info.

 ## Ignore rules
 You can add a ignore rule file to the save directory that allows the generate command to ignore certain commands.
 The rule file works as follows: